davidmeredith/devsGuidebook/devGuidebook.md

 Disadvantages of Ad-hoc Polymorphism:
 - Increased code complexity.
-- Dynamic dispatch has a small performance penalty (usually it is not a problem for the majority of code-bases).
+- If dynamic dispatch is used, it has a small performance penalty (usually it is not a problem for the majority of code-bases).
 - Externally implemented interfaces don't carry state (member variables).
 For example, as cited by the Rust book: "trait objects differ from traditional objects in that we can’t add data to a trait object.
 Trait objects aren’t as generally useful as objects in other languages: their specific purpose is to allow abstraction across common behaviour."
 Note that some languages allow variables to be declared on interfaces but with caveats e.g., Kotlin allows abstract properties or accessor methods with no backing fields (see Kotlin docs) to define what properties (and methods) a class must implement.

 The following Kotlin example provides another example.
 You will notice that the approach is different:
 - Rust: A trait implementation is linked to an existing type using a code fragment that references the trait implementation and type/struct:  `impl <someTrait> for <someStruct>`.
 - Kotlin: Separate objects are used to create implementations of our external interface, and these instances are then indirectly attached ('scoped' in kotlin terminology) to our existing type at the call-site using: `with(someScopeObj)` 'scope' function.
-This process uses 'dynamic dispatch' to supply the correct implementation, not static dispatch.
+This process uses dynamic dispatch to supply the correct implementation, not static dispatch.
 In this model, recognise that there are 4 separate fragments of code: 1) the existing type, 2) the interface, 3) different implementations of the interface, 4) a scope function (`with()`) at the call-site to supply the required implementation (scope object).

 ```Kotlin
 data class Tweet(val tweet: String, val retweet: String) // Existing type (assume Tweet is 3rd party)